DavidNP96/Heuristieken/results/README.md

 ## Simmulated Annealing coolingschemes

+all schemes are ran with the following:
+Starting temperature: 5000
+end temperature: 0.1

+These are our end result when we ran our simulated annealing algorithm 10 times with the following coolingscheme: temp = temp * (1 - cooling_rate).
+We ran the this algorithm only 10 times per neighbourhood, because every iteration took quite some time we are looking to make this go faster for future runs.

+                  cooling rates
 | Neighborhood  | 0.0005     | 0.001      | 0.005  |
 | ------------  | ---------- | ---------- |------  |
 | 1 - Average   | €56642.2   | €57014.8   |€60706.6|